Code-Institute-Submissions/oldhouse-newhome/README.md

 5. **House Hunting** *I’m currently house hunting.*

 I need some inspiration to help me see the potential in the properties I’m viewing.
 I visit all sections of the website.
 I save several images to my Pinterest page using the *Pinterest save icon*.
 I download the drawings using *download drawings* button.
-I visit some of the supplier links using the *source buttons*.
+I visit some of the supplier links using the *source buttons* in the favourites section.
+I click on the *Pinterest social icon* to view the homeowners boards.

 ### Design